-Lack of humidity
+Lack of humidity can cause brown leaves

 If you aren’t sure how much light your Fern is getting in its current spot (or any alternative spots in your home) then we highly recommend using a light meter.
 They’ll tell you what level of light is in your home throughout the day and you’ll be able to monitor how it varies across the year.

 As with a lot of things in the houseplant world, proper watering is an integral part of the puzzle and if you are watering your Fern too much, too frequently, or too little, this can all lead to problems including brown leaves.

 The first thing to do if you suspect any watering issues is to inspect the soil.
 Carefully remove your Fern from its pot and check to see if the potting mix is waterlogged or super dry.
 Ferns hate really dry soil but can also start to rot if the potting mix is waterlogged for a long time so finding the right balance is key.
 Another thing to look at once you have taken your Fern out of its pot is the root system.
 If the rots have started to crisp up then it suggests you have been underwatering for a while.
 If, however, the roots have turned quite dark in colour and are soft to touch then this suggests your Fern is suffering from root rot in overly soggy soil.

 If your Fern is too delicate to be removed from its pot then you can also use the finger/chopstick method to see how soggy the soil is.
 Press a chopstick or one of your fingers around 1″ into the soil.
 If it comes out clean then the potting mix is very dry.
 If it comes out covered in the potting mix then you may be overwatering.
 You can also use a moisture meter to check the soil for a more accurate reading and know for certain when it’s time to water.

 How to fix the watering issues and prevent more brown leaves?